Skip to content ↓

 • a broad and exciting wider curriculum delivered beyond taught lessons, including enrichment, ‘co-curricular’ experiences and other opportunities (e.g. student leadership).

-We believe that:
+We believe in:

 We place particular emphasis on the role that literacy and vocabulary play in unlocking the whole curriculum.
 Our teachers explicitly teach the meaning of subject-specific language, and we expect lessons to contain challenging reading and writing.